fbpx Skip to content

 Epilepsy

 The overlap between autism and epilepsy has a wide range – estimated somewhere between 5-46%.
-But a recent January 2019 study indicated 44% of patients with ASD also have epilepsy, while only 1-2% of the general population have epilepsy.
+But a 2019 study indicated 44% of patients with ASD also have epilepsy, while only 1-2% of the general population have epilepsy.
 One reason for the variability in identifying epilepsy in individuals with autism is if they have mild seizures.
 Mild seizure symptoms include blank stares, inattention and tics, which individuals with autism not having a seizure may also demonstrate.
 Additionally, those who have both autism and epilepsy are more likely to also have intellectual disability.
 The seizures could be interrupting brain development and as a result causing cognitive impairment.
 There is research indicating that a genetic component – the deletion of chromosome 15q13.3 is the most common risk factor for epilepsy.
 Additionally, the deletion of this same chromosome is also linked to autism.

 GI Issues

 A variety of gastrointestinal conditions can co-occur in individuals with autism – from abdominal pain, reflux, constipation or diarrhea.
 Diet is often thought to be the underlying cause of these issues.
-However, a 2017 study indicated that stress is more likely the cause of gastrointestinal trouble in people with autism, rather than their diet.
-But in contrast a recent 2019 study revealed “increasing evidence suggested that gut microbiota plays a critical role in gastrointestinal symptoms and behavioral impairment in ASD patients.”
+However, one study indicated that stress is more likely the cause of gastrointestinal trouble in people with autism, rather than their diet.
+But in contrast, another study revealed “increasing evidence suggested that gut microbiota plays a critical role in gastrointestinal symptoms and behavioral impairment in ASD patients.”
 Whatever the underlying cause, it’s helpful to be aware of the commonality of GI issues in individuals with autism so that possible treatments can be found.

 Depression

 Depression is more common in children and adults with autism than in the general population.
 The rates of depression increase with age and intellectual ability.
-A 2018 study indicated 20% of young adults with autism experience depression, compared to only 6% in the general population.
+A study from 2021 indicated that those with autism are “4-times more likely to experience depression in their lifetime” compared to the general population.
 Those individuals without an intellectual disability are more prone to depression, most likely because they are more aware of their struggles that come with their autism diagnosis.
 Signs to look for include: loss of interest in favorite activities, chronic feelings of sadness, hopelessness, irritability, and noticeable change in hygiene habits.

 Anxiety